-Asherman syndrome is a rare, acquired condition of the uterus.
-In women with this condition, scar tissue or adhesions form in the uterus due to some form of trauma.
+Asherman syndrome is a rare condition that affects the uterus.
+In people with this condition, scar tissue or adhesions form in the uterus due to an injury.

 In severe cases, the entire front and back walls of the uterus can fuse together.
 In milder cases, the adhesions can appear in smaller areas of the uterus.
 The adhesions can be thick or thin, and may be sparsely located or merged together.

 The majority of people with Asherman syndrome have few or no periods.
 Some people have pain at the time their period should be due, but don’t have any bleeding.

 This could indicate that you’re menstruating, but the blood is unable to leave the uterus because scar tissue blocks the exit.

 If your periods are sparse, irregular, or absent, it may be due to another condition, such as: